 Before going to her husband to intercede for the Jews, Esther told Mordecai, “Go, gather together all the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
 I and my attendants will fast as you do” (Esther 4:16).
 Jews and Christians have historically fasted to show repentance, to grieve particularly difficult trials, and to “seek God’s favor.”

 While Protestants also take part, Catholic churches are particularly associated with Lent.
 No church history indicates the year when believers first took part in the tradition or what was required.
 Lenten fasting “has consisted of abstaining from all animal products” for some, but “for others, fish and/or poultry were allowed.”
 Certain societies have permitted “only bread” for a time.
-There were full-day fasts; half-day fasts; and the potential to pay money in order to be excused from participating.
+There were full-day fasts, half-day fasts, and the potential to pay money to be excused from participating.

 What Does it Mean to Participate in Lent?

 In other words, there are numerous ways to approach Lent, some more legalistic than devotional.
 Still, the origins of Lent seem to be rooted in Christians giving up food or money in order to emulate Christ’s obedience to the Father.

 Community fasting provided accountability and support but also led to pressure and judgment.
 Today, “some still observe fasts that restrict quantity and type of food,” but “many view Lent as a time in which to give up a particular vice, bad habit, or pleasurable thing.”
 In the 21st century, Christians frequently use the fasting season to motivate them to continue with New Year’s resolutions in a blend of secular and Christian observance.